adolfodelarosades/Java/temarios/510_Java_SE_11_Developer/01_Overview.md

 # 01. Descripción General 25m

+### Description

+A brief overview of the “World of Java”: its ecosystem, syntax, design mindset, APIs, and Enterprise usage

 ## Title and Objectives 3m

 Welcome to the Java Basics learning path, where we introduce the world of Java and the fundamentals of Java programming.
 My name is Joe Greenwald.
 I'm a senior principal instructor and learning solution architect with Oracle University.
 My background is in model-based development, case tools, and object-oriented analysis and design programming.